 As one of the most common adjudication processes, arbitration is the most important alternative to litigation as a state adjudication.
-The dispute is resolved in Serbia by a sole arbitrator or by an arbitration tribunal.
+Disputes are resolved in Serbia by a sole arbitrator or by an arbitration tribunal.
 The decisions rendered in the arbitration are binding.